Jan Jansson (footballer): Port Vale

 Port Vale manager John Rudge signed him permanently during the summer of 1997 for a £200,000 fee.
 He scored five goals in 32 league and two League Cup appearances in the 1997–98 season, the last two of which helped to secure a 4–0 win over Huddersfield Town at the Alfred McAlpine Stadium on the final day of the season – the victory kept the "Valiants" out of the relegation zone.
 Jansson said that "That’s the first time in my career that I haven’t been able to sleep before a game.
-In Sweden you play almost for fun, but here this is my work and it was important we stayed up."
+In Sweden, you play almost for fun, but here this is my work and it was important we stayed up."
 However, he featured just eight times in the 1998–99 season before being released by new manager Brian Horton in February.

 Return to IFK Norrköping

-Jansson returned to Sweden and to former club Norrkoping to make four appearances in 1999.
+Jansson returned to Sweden and his former club, Norrkoping, to make four appearances in 1999.
 He then played five games in 2000 and six games in 2001, before retiring from Nya Parken.